Lyndon Baines Johnson, (1908-1973), 36th President of the United States

 Johnson had now moved into a very significant position.
 The floor leader has the task of providing direction for his party in the Senate.
 The task is difficult, for senators have responsibilities to their constituents as well as to their party leaders.
 Nevertheless, Johnson served as party leader in the Senate for an unusually long period and played his role in an unusually skillful and successful way.
 One basis of Johnson’s success was his intense devotion to his job.

-A basic part of Johnson’s strategy as Democratic leader in the Senate was cooperation with the Republican president.
+A basic part of Johnson’s strategy as a Democratic leader in the Senate was cooperation with the Republican president.
 The senator looked upon the presidency as the one office capable of providing national leadership in the American system; and so, instead of trying to be a “prime minister” himself, he encouraged Eisenhower to act.
-Believing that no president could be cut down without hurting the office and the country, Johnson counseled his colleagues against large-scale attack on Eisenhower.
+Believing that no president could be cut down without hurting the office and the country, Johnson counseled his colleagues against the large-scale attack on Eisenhower.
 He did not suggest, however, that the Democrats should make Congress a rubber stamp for the president.
 Johnson himself opposed the administration at times, especially in the late 1950’s, when he charged that not enough was being done to explore outer space and develop military strength.
 Yet, on foreign policy especially, the Democrats in the Senate gave much support to the president, often more than he received from his own party.
-In part this was so because Eisenhower’s foreign policy was essentially a continuation of Truman’s.
+In part, this was so because Eisenhower’s foreign policy was essentially a continuation of Truman’s.

 Johnson’s test of success was the passage of laws.
 Congress existed to legislate, and his task was to keep the legislative process moving.
 He worked to avoid bitter fights within the Democratic party that would block action.
 He tried to find common ground that men with power and differing points of view could occupy.
 To accomplish his objective he had only the tools of a senator at his disposal, not the powers of a president.
 Oratory was not a tool that he emphasized; persuasion was.